 Day 02: Trek Preparation and Explore Kathmandu Valley

 Today first you will explore numerous UNESCO world heritage sites in Kathmandu.
-These include the Swyambhunath Stupa, Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square and many other places.
-It will be a mesmerizing moment here in Kathmandu witnessing the beauty of nature, different cultures with different temples, architecture, and monuments.
+These include the Swyambhunath Stupa, Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square and, many other places.
+It will be a mesmerizing moment here in Kathmandu to witness the beauty of nature, and different cultures with different temples, architecture, and monuments.
 End of the day you will be well prepared for the Manaslu trip with the required stuff needed during the trip.

 Day 03: Drive to Arughat (6 hrs.) then trek to Soti Khola (2-3 hrs.)